lakshmy1234/Streamlit_App/README.md

 ## Current Applications

-Card Validity Checker-Check the Validity of Credit Cards and Driving Licenses.To access the application, click [here](https://card-validity-check.streamlit.app/)
+1. Card Validity Checker-Check the Validity of Credit Cards and Driving Licenses.To access the application, click [here](https://card-validity-check.streamlit.app/)
+2. Image Filters - Implementing various filters for an image.
+To access the application, click [here](https://filtersforimages.streamlit.app/Filters)